vivaria/edisonrul.ing/docs/source/cards/s/storming-wynn.md

 ### Card Rulings

-●This card’s effect is an Ignition Effect.
+*   This card’s effect is an Ignition Effect.
-●Tributing a monster is a cost.
+*   Tributing a monster is a cost.
 You can't Tribute a monster if you don't have a monster with the appropriate Attribute in your hand to Special Summon.
-●If this card is flipped face-down, any monsters Special Summoned by her effect won't be destroyed.
+*   If this card is flipped face-down, any monsters Special Summoned by her effect won't be destroyed.
 If this card is destroyed while she is face-down, any monsters Special Summoned by her effect won't be destroyed.
-●If a monster Special Summoned by this card’s effect is flipped face-down, it won't be destroyed when this card is destroyed.
+*   If a monster Special Summoned by this card’s effect is flipped face-down, it won't be destroyed when this card is destroyed.